coiti4/SE202-Rust/README.md

-# SE202 Rust – Exercises from the Rust Course at Télécom Paris (2022/2023)
+# SE202 Rust – Lab assignments from the Rust Course at Télécom Paris (2022/2023)

 This repository contains a series of practical exercises developed as part of the Rust programming course at Télécom Paris during the 2022/2023 academic year.
 These exercises aim to reinforce key concepts of the Rust language, with a focus on systems programming and embedded development.